 Defensible Space Inspection Program

-The Fire Department inspects all properties in the Very High Fire Danger Severity Zone annually.
+The Berkeley Fire Department annually inspects all properties in the Very High Fire Danger Severity Zone to help you take the required steps to make your property resistant to wildfires.

 Berkeley Hills 13.jpg